makersmakingchange/Bag-Carrier/README.md

 # Build Instructions

 All documentation, design files, and photos can be found on the GitHub page that is linked at the top of this project page.
-The Maker Checklist document will aid you in following the correct steps to build and work with the requester.
+The Maker Checklist found in Documents will aid you in following the correct steps to build and work with the requester.

 # SKILLS REQUIRED
 3D Printing